 Glacier View is a great home base to explore the natural wonders that surround the small town.
 This area provides camping amenities, historic local lodging, and even glamping.
 Some of the best coffee in Alaska overlooks the Matanuska Glacier at MICA Mocha.
 Rooted in local service, Glacier View provides an authentic outdoor experience with a growing community.

 Outside of pre-planned trips there are many hiking and biking trails to explore.
 In addition, there is open terrain for cross country skiing as well as a company that provides helicopter supported alpine skiing.
-Whether you are enjoying the midnight sun or the glow of the Northern Lights, Glacier View provides a perfect hub.
+Whether you are enjoying the midnight sun or the glow of the Northern Lights, Glacier View provides the perfect hub.